dirigible-io/dirigible-io.github.io/_posts/news/2016-06-17-news_dirigiblelabs.md

 In short this is a place at GitHub [https://github.com/dirigiblelabs](https://github.com/dirigiblelabs) where developers can collaborate and openly share their projects built with and run on Eclipse Dirigible.

-There are some important points, which have to be underlined:
+There are some important points, which have to be emphasized:

 * The projects are not official Eclipse Foundation projects
 * The developers must not use Eclipse provided collaboration and project management services e.g Bugzilla, IPzilla, Forum, Wiki, etc.